reflectoring/reflectoring.github.io/_posts/2020-02-25-password-encoding-spring-security.md

   auto: 0063-password
 ---

 Systems with user management require authentication.
-If we password-based authentication, we have to handle users' passwords in our system.
+If we use password-based authentication, we have to handle users' passwords in our system.
 This article shows how to encode and store passwords securely with Spring Security.